Skip to content

 I used the Fujifilm X-T3 and 100-400 mm lens again.
 For bird photography, it’s my best lens.
 But the Kanda River changed my mind about that slightly.

 As I already mentioned, the river is relatively narrow.
 Houses and trees are on both sides.
 So that meant anything in flight was difficult to spot.
 I only spotted flying birds at close ranges.
-A shorter lens might have been a better choice as it would have a wider field of view.
+A shorter lens might have been a better choice as it gives a wider field of view.

 For my Kanda River bird photography walk, I saw: